 To which I responded:

-He’s not worried about his base; he knows he can’t win with them alone.
-He doesn’t want an election, and is planning on not having one.
+He’s not worried about his base.
+He knows he can’t win with them alone.
+So he doesn’t want an election, and is planning on not having one.
 The idiot child Kushner tipped the company hand when he suggested the election in November won’t happen.
 Trump knows what every dictator (would-be or otherwise) has always known: A population that’s broken is a population you can rule.
 That’s Oppressive Tyrant 101.
 And we’re all seeing how that goes from an idea to a reality.

 The next comment occasioned this brief exchange between me and one of my Facebook friends: